JasonBournePark/EnhanceHDR/README.md

 # EnhanceHDR
 Generation of High Dynamic Range Illumination from a Single Image for the Enhancement of Undesirably Illuminated Images
 <br><br>

 ## Abstract

-This paper presents an image enhancement method for undesirably illuminated images, which is basically a single image high dynamic range (HDR) imaging method.
-*To be disclosed
+This paper presents an algorithm that enhances undesirably illuminated images by generating and fusing multi-level illuminations from a single image.
+The input image is first decomposed into illumination and reflectance components by using an edge-preserving smoothing filter.
+Then the reflectance component is scaled up to improve the image details in bright areas.
+The illumination component is scaled up and down to generate several illumination images that correspond to certain camera exposure values different from the original.
+The virtual multi-exposure illuminations are blended into an enhanced illumination, where we also propose a method to generate appropriate weight maps for the tone fusion.
+Finally, an enhanced image is obtained by multiplying the equalized illumination and enhanced reflectance.
+Experiments show that the proposed algorithm produces visually pleasing output and also yields comparable objective results to the conventional enhancement methods, while requiring modest computational loads.

 <br><br>
 <br><br>